Static-Codes/savify-linux/README.rst

 Spotify is only used to gather accurate meta information to be embedded into the downloaded song files.

-**Visit our official Docker Hub image repository and get the latest Docker image: https://hub.docker.com/repository/docker/laurencerawlings/savify**
+**Visit the official Docker Hub image repository and get the latest Docker image: https://hub.docker.com/repository/docker/laurencerawlings/savify**

 **Any questions or feedback join the** `Discord Server <https://discordapp.com/invite/SPuPEda>`__